wrobell/piuml/doc/user/ref.rst

 -----------
 The indentifiers

-- must exist when references (i.e. by edges or alignment)
+- are unique, i.e. two elements like class and interface cannot have the same id
-- cannot be duplicated
+- must exist when referenced, i.e. by relationships or alignment

 UML Elements
 ------------